Deaths of racing friends had 'huge impact' on Herbertson

 |North West 200

-|Dates: Tuesday, 9 May - Saturday, 13 May
+|Dates: Tuesday, 9 May-Saturday, 13 May

 |Coverage: Watch live streams of practice and racing on Thursday and Saturday on BBC iPlayer and the BBC Sport website